 This guide has been prepared to aid students who are currently enrolled in the Department of Biomedical Engineering and Mechanics (BEAM) in fulfilling the requirements for a B.S. in Biomedical Engineering (BME), as well as provide information for individuals who may be interested in becoming BME majors.
-This guide should be considered as a supplement to the requirements published in the Virginia Tech Undergraduate Catalog and in no way is intended to supercede any statements in the Undergraduate Catalog, statements from the Dean of Engineering Academic Affairs Office, or information from the University Registrar.
-This guide is also subject to revision by the faculty, and notices of changes will be circulated through email to students.
-Changes will not be enforced retroactively.
-Students affected by curriculum revisions should see the BME Undergraduate Program Chair.
+This guide should be considered as a supplement to the requirements published in the Virginia Tech Undergraduate Catalog and in no way is intended to supersede any statements in the Undergraduate Catalog, statements from the Dean of Engineering Academic Affairs Office, or information from the University Registrar.

-It is the student's responsibility to ensure that they fulfill all BS BME program requirements specified in the appropriate checksheet.
-The BEAM Undergraduate Academic Advisor will assist as much as possible but are not responsible for checking that all requirements have been satisfied.
+It is the student's responsibility to ensure that they fulfill all BS BME program requirements specified for their date of entry.
+The BEAM Undergraduate Academic Advisor will assist as much as possible but is not responsible for checking that all requirements have been satisfied.